juri/graphqlgen/README.md

 ## Usage

+For details about the API, see the [source] or [docs].

 GraphQLGen implements a straightforward mapping from the types in GraphQL specs to Swift types.
-The types are the same you'll find in the spec: Operation, Field, Selection, SelectionSet, etc. This means that it should be easy enough if you know the format, but it can be verbose.
+The types are the same you'll find in the spec: Document, ExecutableDefinition, Operation, Field, Selection, SelectionSet, etc. This means that it should be easy enough if you know the format, but it can be verbose.
 You probably want to add some layers on top of it to facilitate the use of the API you need.

 Using the GraphQLGen types, you could write something like this: